quicwg/multipath/draft-ietf-quic-multipath.md

 Endpoints MUST NOT issue new connection IDs with Path IDs greater than the Maximum Path Identifier field in MAX_PATH_ID frames (see Section {{max-paths-frame}}).
-When an endpoint finds it has not enough available unused path identifiers, it SHOULD send a MAX_PATH_ID frame to inform the peer that it could use new active path identifiers.
+When an endpoint finds it has not enough available unused path identifiers, it SHOULD either send a MAX_PATH_ID frame to increase the active path limit (when limited by the sender) or a MAX_PATH_ID_BLOCKED frame (see Section {{max-paths-blocked-frame}}) to inform the peer that a new path identifier was needed but the current limit set by the peer prevented the creation of the new path.

 If the client has consumed all the allocated connection IDs for a path, it is supposed to retire those that are not actively used anymore, and the server is supposed to provide